codywatts/Puzzle-and-Dragons-Texture-Tool/README.md

 You can also use it to extract monster textures from .bc files you download from your phone:

 `python PADTextureExtractor.py mons_1262.bc`

+By default, the PAD Texture Extractor writes any extracted textures into the same directory as the input file.
+You can use the `--outdir` argument to specify an output folder of your choosing:

+`python PADTextureExtractor.py mons_1262.bc --outdir "Extracted Textures"`

 Acknowledgements
 ------